Skip to content

 What is the cache and what is it for?
 Explained

-The cache is a technology developed for various electronic components to get the data they need as quickly as possible.
-The word cache is directly associated with “memory” since it is the fastest volatile memory of the system in which it is integrated.
-In this way, a computer’s cache (often called CPU cache) is faster than storage (either HDD or SSD) and RAM.
-Being a volatile memory, the data is lost once it stops providing power (that is when the equipment is turned off).
+The cache is a technology used in various electronic components to access the data they need as quickly as possible.
+The word cache is closely associated with “memory” because it is the fastest, volatile memory in the system where it is integrated.
+In this way, a computer’s cache (often called CPU cache) is faster than both storage (HDD or SSD) and RAM.
+Being a volatile memory, the data is lost once it stops providing power (that is, when the equipment is turned off).

-Cache memory is implemented in all existing electronic devices, and it exists at the hardware level and at the software level.
-After all, it is a resource that allows you to store the most frequent data requested by the various components and is characterized by its low storage capacity.
-Due to its construction, the cache memory is faster the less capacity it has, and that is why it should be used only to store the most frequent resources used by the device.
+Cache memory is implemented in all existing electronic devices and exists at both the hardware and software levels.
+After all, it is a resource that allows you to store the most frequently requested data by the various components and is characterized by its low storage capacity.
+Due to its construction, the cache memory is faster the lower its capacity, which is why it should be used only to store the device’s most frequently used resources.
 For example, in the CPU cache, we can find up to 3 different levels today, each with its own unique purpose, size, and speed.

 Cache memory is used to reduce the average time to access data from the Main memory.